US, Germany foil Russia plan to kill German arms boss — CNN – DW – 07/12/2024

 NATO chief says Russia exhibits pattern of hostile campaign

-Speaking at this week's NATO summit in Washington, the alliance's secretary-general, Jens Stoltenberg, also declined to comment on individual reports, but did say that Russia has exhibited a "pattern" of "conducting hostile operations against NATO allies," including cyberattacks and poisonings.
+Speaking at this week's NATO summit in Washington, the alliance's secretary-general, Jens Stoltenberg, also declined to comment on individual reports.
+But he did say that Russia has exhibited a "pattern" of "conducting hostile operations against NATO allies" including cyberattacks and poisonings.

 White House National Security Communications Adviser John Kirby said he could "not talk about secret service affairs" but said that Russian President Vladimir Putin believes that "the support that the West is providing Ukraine is the only thing prolonging the war."